almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-02-09-kaito-on-aks.md

 By the way, you should also check out [my other blog post on what cloud-playground-infra](https://www.theroadtocloud.com/blog/cloud-playground-infra/) helps us do.

-Finally, before going deeper, it’s worth saying clearly: Microsoft Foundry is excellent.
-It gives customers a fully managed, secure, and production-ready platform for running LLMs without touching GPU infrastructure.
-This isn’t a “versus” post.
-It’s about understanding *when* a Kubernetes-native approach like Kaito makes sense in addition to Foundry.

 ---

 ## What Kaito Brings